DallanQ/race_for_the_galaxy/Manual.md

 > Image of a blue card, a deep dark large colon and a hand holding a card with 1 inside
 > Image of a yellow card, a deep dark large colon and a hand holding a card with 1 inside

-Draw 1 card for each good of the specified kind (blue box, green box, brown box, yellow box) that the player produced during this Produce phase.
+Draw 1 card for each good of the specified kind (Icon of a blue box, green box, brown box, yellow box) that the player produced during this Produce phase.

 #### Draw For Most Of A Kind

 > Image of a brown card with > inside and a hand holding a card with 2 inside

-At the end of Produce, draw 2 cards if the player produced more Rare elements goods ( a brown card ) during this phase than any other player.
+At the end of Produce, draw 2 cards if the player produced more Rare elements goods ( image of a brown card ) during this phase than any other player.

 #### Draw For Different Kinds

 > Image of four cards color blue, brown, green and yellow, a deep dark large colon and a hand holding a card with ? inside

-Draw 1 card for each different kind of good (blue box, green box, brown box, yellow box) that the player produced this Produce phase.
+Draw 1 card for each different kind of good (icon of a blue box, green box, brown box, yellow box) that the player produced this Produce phase.

 #### Draw for Worlds

 > Image of a green circle with a border of color red and black, a circle with black and red border and a center of color white, a deep dark large colon and a hand holding a card with 1 inside

-Draw 1 card for each Genes production or windfall world ( a green circle with a border of color red and black, a circle with black and red border and also a center of color white ) in the player's tableau.
+Draw 1 card for each Genes production or windfall world (icon of a green circle with a border of color red and black, a circle with black and red border and also a center of color white ) in the player's tableau.

 #### Discard To Produce Windfall

 > Image of a hand holding a card with a large size X colored red, a card with four squared part with color bluw, brown, green and brown, an arrow pointing right and a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red

-May discard 1 card from hand to produce a good on a windfall world (a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red).
+May discard 1 card from hand to produce a good on a windfall world (icon of a circle with color blue, brown, green and yellow with a center of white and a middle ring of black and red).

-## About The Cards
+## About The Cards (Page 11)

 ### Distribution (120 game cards):

-- 11 start worlds: 8 (a white circle with black border) and 3 (a white circle with red border)
+- 11 start worlds: 8 (icon of a white circle with black border) and 3(icon of a white circle with red border)
-- 22 other military worlds (white circle with red border)
+- 22 other military worlds (icon of a white circle with red border)
-- 37 other non-military worlds (white circle with black border)
+- 37 other non-military worlds (icon of a white circle with black border)
-- 12 6-cost (hexaon with ? inside) developments (biege colored diamond)
+- 12 6-cost (icon of a hexagon with ? inside) developments (icon of a biege colored diamond)
-- 38 other developments: 19x2 (biege colored diamond)
+- 38 other developments: 19x2 (icon of a biege colored diamond)

-### 25 worlds are military worlds (a white circle with red border):
+### 25 worlds are military worlds(icon of a white circle with red border):

 - 6 defense 1 (1 Rebel)
 - 9 defense 2 (1 Alien, 1 Rebel, 3 Start)